 All manuscripts are subject to peer review and are expected to meet standards of academic excellence.
 If approved by the editor, submissions will be considered by peer-reviewers, whose identities will remain anonymous to the authors.

-For its first two years, this journal is free of publication charges.
+For its first three years, this journal is free of publication charges.

 Units of Measurement